fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/README.md

 *Milling the backside of the pinoins.
 This layout got a little tight, but we managed*

 ![Comparision of pinions](./img/11b-humphrey-pininon-comparsion.jpg)
 *Comparision of pinions.
 Our regular nema23 size motor pinon on the left, the Oriental motor with 10mm shaft adapted pinion center and a standard ShopBot pinion on the right.
 Note that the ShopBot pinion has a circumference that is 2.5 times as large as on our design.
-This gives the shopbot smooth movement with traditional involute gears, but also necistates a gearbox with backlash.
+This gives the shopbot smooth movement with traditional involute gears, but also necitates a gearbox with backlash.
 Our cnc friendly pinion design gives reasonably smooth movemnt, and needs no gearbox*

 ![Parts packed](./img/12humphrey-cnc-milled-parts-ready-for-check-in.jpg)
 *All the aluminium and plastic parts fit in one suitcase and a ski-sized package.
 The parts where actually checked in as ski-luggage from Oslo to Amsterdam for no extra cost*